 When thousands of pounds of metal machinery, highly explosive combustible engines, and flammable gasoline collide at high speeds on the roadways, the results are often catastrophic and traumatic.

-Burn Injuries From a Wisconsin Car Accident Can Be Deadly
+Burn Injuries From a Milwaukee Car Accident Can Be Deadly

-Car fires are one of the reasons for Wisconsin car accident injuries and fatalities.
+Car fires are one of the reasons for Milwaukee car accident injuries and fatalities.

 Because of the severe nature of a burn injury, many burn victims who survive their injuries require not only intense and immediate care but also long-term treatment and rehabilitation to recover.
 In addition, burns often scar or disfigure victims, resulting in necessary reconstructive plastic surgery.